shakir85/blog/content/post/understanding_inode/index.md

 draft: false
 ---

-Unix-like operating systems, an inode (short for "index node") is a data structure that stores metadata about a file or directory.
+In Unix-like operating systems, an inode (short for "index node") is a data structure that stores metadata about a file or directory.
 Each file or directory on a filesystem is associated with a unique inode which contains information such as:

 - File type (regular file, directory, symbolic link, device file, etc.)[^1].
 - Permissions (read, write, execute) for the owner, group, and others.